tgbv/cognigy-hammer/README.md

 ## CLI commands

-The following commands should be available after installing the extension globally.
+The following commands should be available after installing the package globally.
 If they are not, you may need to use `npm exec` / `npx`
 ```bash
 ch.create-project   # create a new extension project scaffold
 ch.create-node      # create a new node in an extension project